 Nanako Kono 幸野菜々子

-Nanako Kono was born in 1999 in Tokyo, Japan.
-She moved from Japan to Las Vegas, Nevada in 2016.
-She earned a Bachelor of Fine Arts with an emphasis on painting, drawing, and printmaking and a minor in Art History at the University of Nevada, Las Vegas in 2022.
-Now she is in the Master of Fine Arts Program in Painting and Drawing at the School of the Art Institute of Chicago.
+Nanako Kono was born in 1999 in Tokyo, Japan, and moved to Las Vegas, Nevada, in 2016.
+She earned a Bachelor of Fine Arts with an emphasis on painting, drawing, and printmaking, along with a minor in art history, at the University of Nevada, Las Vegas in 2022.
+In 2025, she earned her Master of Fine Arts in Painting and Drawing from the School of the Art Institute of Chicago.